bellcd/interview-questions/README.md

 1. Explain:
    1. TDD
+      1. TODO: finish
+   2. AAA
+      1. AAA a pattern for organizing your test code
+         1. Arrange - setup for that particular test
+         2. Act - triggering event necessary for the test
+         3. Assert - making your assertions on what conditions should exist
-2. What is the difference between:
+2. What's the difference between:
    1. BDD & TDD
       1. TODO: finish
    2. Unit VS Integration VS End to End